Become a riding instructor

 - Yet more exams will have to be taken after that Diploma is achieved – so do consider carefully if it is worthwhile and right for you.

 In the UK, there are a number of different ‘equestrian’ qualifications – some are useful, but some, we believe are not.
-Some lead on to degrees – others provide functional practical skills which are good for gaining work as a groom, and others provide ‘Teaching’ or ‘Stable Manager’ qualifications.
+Some lead on to degrees – others provide functional practical skills which are good for gaining work as a groom, and others provide ‘Coaching’ or ‘Stable Manager/Grooms’ qualifications and today there are professional rider qualifications too.

 Part time instructor training:

-As we mentioned earlier – both young and slightly older people can often train full or part time at an equestrian centre.
+As we mentioned earlier – both young and more mature people can often train full or part time at an equestrian centre.

 If you want to train part time, you may even be able to offer work in exchange for training on specific days a week.
 This gives the yard a hand and provides you with the hands-on practical experience.
 You will need that hands on training to gain the practical skills for your exams.